Madhava's correction term: Speculative derivation by Hayashi et al.

-and taking $\pi=355/113,$ compute the following values:

-These are then expressed as fractions with 1 as numerator as follows:

-Ignoring the fractional parts in the denominator, the following approximations are obtained.
+and taking $\pi=355/113,$ compute the values $S(n),$ express them as a fraction with 1 as numerator, and finally ignore the fractional parts in the denominator to obtain approximations:

 This suggests the following first approximation to $S(n)$ which is the correction term $F_1(n)$ talked about earlier.

-The fractions that were ignored are now expressed with 1 as numerator.
-The fractional parts in the denominators are ignored to get the following approximations:
+The fractions that were ignored can then be expressed with 1 as numerator, with the fractional parts in the denominators ignored to obtain the next approximation.
+Two such steps are: